Jeff-Lewis/balog/README.md

 Usage
 =====

-To produce events, here you can write
+To produce a log, here you can write

 ```python
 from balog import get_logger